• Accordion

 • Horizontal rule

-• In-page alerts
+• In-page alert

 • In-page navigation